Lamination 101: Office Max vs. Production Pros & Why Texture Changes Everything

 Part 1: The Retail Run (Office Max / FedEx Office)

 Big box print shops are convenient.
-They are on every corner, and they offer "lamination" as a service.
-For basic projects, they are a fine option.
+They are on every corner, and they offer lamination as a service.
+For basic projects, they are a fine option for simple document lamination .

 When to go retail:

-Part 2: The Pro Move (Calling a Production Laminator)
+Part 2: The Pro Move (Calling a Professional Laminating Company)

 This is where we come in.
-When your project shifts from "craft project" to "business asset," you need production-grade equipment and materials.
+When your project shifts from "craft project" to "business asset," you need production-grade equipment and materials from a trusted laminating company .

 When to call a production laminator (like us):